-The Company had an optimum combination of Executive and Non-Executive Directors including one Woman Director which is in conformity with the provisions of Companies Act, 2013 and Regulation 17 of the SEBI Listing Regulations, to maintain the independence of the Board and to separate the Board functions of governance and management.
+The Company had an optimum combination of Executive and Non-Executive Directors including one Woman Director which is in conformity with the provisions of Companies Act, 2013 and Regulation 17 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, to maintain the independence of the Board and to separate the Board functions of governance and management.
+However pursuant to Regulation 17(1)(c) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the company being on List of top 2000 Listed entity needs minimum 6 directors on board.
+The company is in process of inducting new members on board.

-As on 31st March, 2021, the Board of Directors comprised of 4 (four) Directors which includes 1 (one) Whole - Time Director designated as Executive Director and Chief Financial Officer (Chairman) and 3 (three) Non - Executive Independent Directors including a Woman Director.
+As on 31st March, 2022, the Board of Directors comprised of5 (five) Directors which includes, 1 (one) Whole - Time Director designated as Executive Director and Chief Financial Officer (Chairman) and 4 (four) Non - Executive Independent Directors including a Woman Director.
 All the members of the Board are persons with considerable experience and expertise in industry, finance, management and law.